Bad Girls from Valley High: Plot

 At Danielle and Tiffany's funeral, everyone is in attendance, including Drew and Katarina (now an official couple).
 Brooke is also in attendance after a plastic surgeon's operation to try and improve her appearance, but only so much could be done and she still looks fifty years old.
 Chauncey forgives her as he knows she wasn't as cruel as Danielle and Tiffany, and she regrets what she has done.
 Danielle and Tiffany are then revealed to be in a luxurious room with their youth restored and are convinced that they are in heaven.
 But it is revealed that they are actually in hell as they are forced to forever endure the company of their school's most annoying dork, Jonathan Wharton, who is completely devoted to Danielle's every move.
-As such, he reveals that he committed suicide just to be with her forever and briefly morphs into the devil, to her and Tiffany's horror.
+As such, he reveals that he committed suicide just to be with her forever and briefly morphs into the devil, much to her and Tiffany's chagrin and horror.